Artanisx/Arta2DEngine/Documentation/userguide.md

 * public static Vector2 GetTopRightPosition(GraphicsDevice graphicsDevice, BaseObject baseObject, int xOffset = 0, int yOffset = 0)

    This method will return a Vector2 calculated to get the related position.
 Useful for positioning stuff in relation to the window.

+* public static float GetDistance(Vector2 pos, Vector2 target)

+   This method will return the distance between two vectors as a float.

 [Go back to Classes](#classes).

 ### <a name="camera2d"></a>Camera2D